SBU-BMI/quip_classification/dockerfile/readme.md

 Runs the heatmap generation *excluding* patch extraction (tiling)

 d. **threshold_probability_heatmaps.sh**
 Creates binary predictions probability maps using the predefined thresholds saved in the model configuration file.
+This script does not run CNNs on GPUs.

 e. **get_binary_png_heatmaps.sh**
 Generate binary heatmaps in png format.
 We are currently testing this functionality.
+This script does not run CNNs on GPUs.